 When we started farming in 1979 we were routine users of chemical fertilisers, antibiotics, hormones and animal drenches.

 In 1997 a visiting Nuffield Scholar led us to understand that we were treating symptoms of soil imbalance and so began our journey to organic farming.
-We take pride in the quality of the grass we grow for our cows, the development of our soil and our staff led by Bec Gell who share our farming values and organic ethos.
+We take pride in the quality of the grass we grow for our cows, the development of our soil and our staff, led by Brendan, who share our farming values and organic ethos.

 We came to our farm near Yarram in 2003 after becoming disillusioned with conventional high input farming and the toll it took not only on our cows health but our own.
 A new focus on producing a healthy product from healthy animals meant that our soils needed to be balanced and re-mineralised.